2. Allocate planned budget to employees

 Marker 4: A fixed budget has been assigned to this employee.

-2. Allocate planned budget to employees
+2. Assign planned budget

 Basically there are 2 options to distribute the budget of a task to employees: Either the employees authorized for the task can "consume" from the entire project budget (see pt.
 2.1.) or you assign a fixed hourly budget per employee (see pt.
 2.2.).
 You can also mix both variants per project, i.e. some employees get a fixed budget, others access the project budget.